hanjingo/doc/OS/sync.md

 In the Bakery Algorithm, each process is assigned a number (a ticket) in a lexicographical order.
 Before entering the critical section, a process receives a ticket number, and the process with the smallest ticket number enters the critical section.
 If two processes receive the same ticket number, the process with the lower process ID is given priority.

+Events are sorted for critical resource access using FCFS.
+Assumptions:

+- System has $N$ nodes, each with one process controlling a critical resource and handling simultaneous requests.
+- Each process keeps a queue of recent and self-generated messages.
+- Messages: request, reply, and release; request messages are sorted by event order, queue starts empty.
+- $P_i$ sends $request(T_i, i)$, where $T_i = C_i$ is the logical clock value, $i$ is the content.

 Algorithm Pseudocode:

 ```c++